PAST EVENTS

 Sorcery Panel Discussion

 Join us for a special panel discussion on sorcery, witchcraft and the figure of the witch in contemporary culture.
 Panellists include Delilah Pārore-Southon, Mia Maramara and Hweiling Ow.
-Light refreshments provided.
-All are welcome.

 Presented in association with Whānau Mārama: New Zealand International Film Festival 2023.